 Jonah slid across the clouds and fell down in front of the children.
 They laughed and rolled from side to side, nearly falling off the clouds into the valley below.
 Jonah was far from convinced he could teach the children anything.
 He decided this time to try a different approach.
 He told them a story about his family.
 They listened with delight.
 He acted out the parts of his father and his mother.
 He mimed being his sister.
 They laughed uncontrollably when he flung back his hair like a girl.

 After the story was over, Jonah turned to go.
 He skidded across the clouds and jumped once more onto the mountain.
 The little man looked at Jonah and bared his teeth in the shape of a smile.
-And then the Cloudbuyer let Jonah have it a good one, a braying sound, a laugh.
-Jonah stumbled back, filled with deafness.
+And then the Cloudbuyer roared with laughter, a mighty bray.
+Jonah stumbled back, totally deafened.
 He waved his arms for mercy and the little man ran away.

 The Cloudbuyer disappeared into the layer of clouds on the upper ridge of the mountains.
 Jonah tried to follow him, but got lost.
 He wandered until he came across a cabin with a bed in it.
 He had no idea how to go home, and exhausted, he laid down there to sleep.

 Little Mark raised his hand and asked why they had to go to school on Saturday.
 Jonah explained that they’d had a storm on Monday and school was not in session that day.
 Little Mark was silent for a moment as Jonah went back to teaching.
 Then he raised his hand again.
 He wanted to know why they’d had a storm on Monday.
 Jonah wondered how long Little Mark would follow this line of reasoning.
 He was impressed.
 The boy was only a young Cloudbuyer, about the age of nine years old.